 - If your spouse is opposed to separate vacations, find out why.
 Is there a lack of trust, concern about caring for your children alone, jealousy, a fear of being lonely, a feeling of resentment in being left out, or an attitude that married couples have to share everything?

-- If you have children at home make sure that you are both comfortable with your childcare plans.
-Some families use the time the children are away at camp or spending time with grandparents for separate vacations.
+- If you have children at home, make sure that you are both comfortable with your childcare plans.
+Some families use the time that the children are away at camp or spending time with their grandparents for separate vacations.

 - Be honest about safety concerns when traveling alone and establish a plan for keeping in touch, such as having a planned time to call, text, or email each day.

 - Discuss the financial costs of the separate vacations.
 Will you each pay for your own vacation out of your own account, or will the funds come out of a joint account?
 Do you think the cost of your vacations should be equal?

 - Be specific about what type of separate vacation you want and why.

 - Separate vacations should not take the place of shared vacations with each other.
 It is important that you save both time and money for both.

 There is significant hesitation among some couples to even bring up this idea, and because of that, experts in relationships and marriage have weighed in on separate vacations over the years.